webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svg_overview_eyeball_eyelid_clip.png]]

-The only problem is that the eyelid disappeared.
+The only problem now is that the eyelid disappeared.
 Clipping paths don't actually render, so the solution is to draw another reference to it.
-The first '''use''' renders the eyeball within the clipping path, and the second renders the path:
+The first '''use''' below renders the eyeball within the clipping path, and the second renders the path:

 <syntaxhighlight lang="xml">
 <g id="eye">